Vladimir Ashkenazy plays Schubert and Schumann

-It was a year later that Ashkenazy defected from the USSR, together with his Icelandic wife.
+It was a year later that Ashkenazy left the USSR, together with his Icelandic wife.
 The couple moved first to London and later Switzerland.
 In London during the Sixties, Ashkenazy established flourishing musical partnerships with his peers of this "golden generation," notably Daniel Barenboim, Pinchas Zukerman and Zubin Mehta.
 He did not return to Russia until 1989; when he did so, a camera crew went with him to document the experience.

 Ashkenazy has always been blessed with an extraordinary facility for absorbing music quickly, but also a rare humility in the face of his international celebrity.
 In an interview few years ago, he commented: "Music is an incredible gift from God and nature.
 I'm only a performer and I don't have the creative genius of, for example, Bach or Shostakovich, so I feel extremely humble before them.
 It's my aim to be a servant to bring this music to life."